jdc20181/LightBrowse/README.md

 **Announcments**

+**Version 0.6 Release**

+Many fixes, new features and more!
+See what is all included [here](https://github.com/jdc20181/LightBrowse/wiki/Version-0.6)

 **Source Code Update**

 Source code part of the V.0.5 release was added, and some of the code is non-production code that was just added recently and is part of a later release.
 Be advised that some of the code is unstable and could cause unexpected results.

-**Version 0.5 Released!**

-Version 0.5 has been released, expect V. 0.6 to be packed with new stuff and improvements, and add-ins from the previous release.

-**Version 0.4 Released**

-Version 0.4 brought some new features and improvements to LightBrowse.

 **Project Outline/Planning**